Purestreams/AzureAPI-to-OpenaiAPI/README.md

 ## Acknowledgments

+- Available in both Python (Flask) and Node.js (Express) implementations
-- Built with Flask and the Azure OpenAI Service
+- Built for Azure OpenAI Service compatibility
-- Designed for compatibility with OpenAI API clients
+- Designed for seamless integration with OpenAI API clients